-The purpose of the Kawerau District Council (hereafter referred to as Council), as outlined in the Local Government Act 2002, is to enable democratic local decision making and action by and on behalf of communities.
-Also to meet the current and future needs of communities for good quality infrastructure, local public services, and performance of regulatory functions in a way that is most cost effective for households and businesses.
+The purpose of the Kawerau District Council (hereafter referred to as Council), as outlined in the Local Government Act 2002, is to enable democratic local decision making and action by, and on behalf of, communities and to promote the social, economic, environmental and cultural well-being of communities in the present and for the future.
 The Council has overall responsibility and accountability for the proper direction and control of the Council's activities in pursuit of community outcomes.
 This responsibility includes:

-- Formulating the District's strategic direction in conjunction with the community the Long Term Plan (LTP). - Determining the services and activities to be undertaken. - Managing the principal risks. - Administering various regulations and up-holding the law. - Monitoring the delivery of the LTP and Annual Plan. - Ensuring the integrity of management control systems. - Safeguarding the public interest. - Ensuring effective succession of Elected Members. - Reporting to the community.
+- Formulating the District's strategic direction in conjunction with the community the Long Term Plan (LTP). - Determining the services and activities to be undertaken. - Managing the principal risks. - Administering various regulations and up-holding the law. - Monitoring the delivery of the LTP and Annual Plan. - Ensuring the integrity of management control systems. - Safeguarding the public interest. - Ensuring effective succession of elected members. - Reporting to the community.